beynar/svelte-themes/README.md

 An abstraction for themes in your SvelteKit.js app.

-- ✅ Perfect dark mode in 1 lines of code
+- ✅ Perfect dark mode in 1 line of code
 - ✅ System setting with prefers-color-scheme
 - ✅ Themed browser UI with color-scheme
 - ✅ No flash on load
 - ✅ Sync theme across tabs and windows
 - ✅ Disable flashing when changing themes
-- ❓ Force pages to specific themes
+- ✅ Force pages to specific themes
 - ✅ Class or data attribute selector
 - ✅ Theme store